HL7/davinci-ra/input/pagecontent/index.md

 - [Home]\: The home page provides the summary, background information, scope, and actors for this implementation guide.

 <div class="bg-success" markdown="1">
-- [Guidance]\: The guidance pages provide guidance on the resource profiles and operation defined in this implementation guide.
+- [Methodology]\: The methodology pages provide guidance on the resource profiles and operation defined in this implementation guide.
     - [General Guidance]\: guidance that applies to all functionalities in this implementation guide
-    - [Risk Adjustment Coding Gap Report Generation]\: how generating risk adjustment coding gap report is accomplished
+    - [Report Generation]\: how generating risk adjustment coding gap report is accomplished
-    - [Risk Adjustment Coding Gap Remediation]\: the process to follow when finding changes you want to make to the coding gap report including closing a gap or invalidating a gap
+    - [Report Query]\: using query to return Risk Adjustment Coding Gap Reports and their evaluated resources
-    - [Risk Adjustment Coding Gap Resolution]\: process to complete the remediation process when all supporting data has been reviewed
+    - [Remediation]\: how to use Task to request a change to gap status or add to new condition category to those that appears on the report

 - [Digital Condition Category (dCC)]\: Section explaining how Risk Adjustment Condition Category codes can be represented by CQL in a similar fashion to quality measures
     - [Specifying dCC]\: Defines how to represent digital Condition Category codes and includes a simple example